ReverseThatApp/ReverseThatApp.github.io/_posts/2025-08-09-extending-ios-app-limits-free-developer-account-capabilities.md

 Patched refs.count (X0): 2
 ```

-With the script active, attempt app installations from Xcode—the hook will automatically adjust the count, bypassing the limit without manual intervention each time.
+With the script active, attempt app installations from Xcode—the hook will automatically adjust the count, extending the limit without manual intervention each time.

 ## Step 5: Static Patching (Optional)